gvwilson/fiction/iffy/index.md

 A cluster of buildings was taking shape by the newly built pier on the edge of town.
 Two were just bunkhouses,
 but one was a general store,
-and another---the big one that Iffy had watched like a hungry gull all spring---was a machine shop.
+and another—the big one that Iffy had watched like a hungry gull all spring—was a machine shop.
 Shiploads of precious equipment had already been carted through its double-wide doors: forges, presses, a lathe with a spindle thicker than Iffy's leg, and the prize of them all,